PsydameousSharm/dndm/README.md

 Create a character: chr

+Regenerates a pdf from a previously made character: regen <name>

 Please note that the chr command will walk you through the character setup.
-To avoid errors, please try to not use spaces when entering information(asides from the character name).

 Please report any errors to psydameousharm@gmail.com